PX4/PX4-user_guide/en/config_mc/advanced_mc_position_tuning.md

 # Advanced Multicopter Position Control Tuning

-This document provides an overview of the multicopter position-control tuning parameters that affect the value of a desired setpoint (as contrasted with those parameters that affect how well the vehicle tracks the setpoint).
+This document provides an overview of the multicopter position-control tuning parameters that change the *user experience*: how fast the vehicle reacts to stick movements, the maximum allowed velocity, etc. (i.e. the parameters that affect the value of a desired setpoint rather than those that affect how well the vehicle *tracks* the setpoint).

 > **Warning** This guide is for advanced users/experts.